antimof/UxPlay/README.txt

 ChangeLog
 =========

+1.50 2022-04-15 Added -fs fullscreen option (for Wayland or VAAPI plugins only), and -rpifb -rpigl -rpiwl options for RPi.
+Also modified timestamps from "DTS" to "PTS" for latency improvement, plus internal cleanups.

 1.49 2022-03-28 Addded options for dumping video and/or audio to file, for debugging, etc. h264 PPS/SPS NALU's are shown with -d.
 Fixed